 But wait!
 There are a few more things you have to take care of.

-- Poke a few holes on the chicken breasts with a fork, so the marinade will be absorbed well.
+- Pierce the chicken breasts with a fork, so the marinade will be absorbed well.

-Place the marinated chicken breasts in a baking tray lined with parchment paper (easy clean-up) and seal with aluminium foil.
+Place the marinated chicken breasts in a deep baking tray or pan lined with parchment paper (for easy clean-up).
+Seal the pan with aluminum foil.

-Bake in the oven for 15 minutes.
 That’s it, guys!
 Let the oven do the rest.
-Meanwhile, you have the luxury of checking your emails, taking a good shower or chopping up a salad like how I did 🙂
+Meanwhile, you have the luxury of time to check your emails, take a quick shower or chop up a salad like how I did 🙂

 The delicious rosemary-garlic flavor will be wafting through your kitchen in no time!
-Once done, remove from the oven and let it rest for 5-10 minutes before opening.
+Once done, remove the foil and let it rest for 5 minutes.
+Enjoy!

 Ah yes, before I forget, this recipe gives you a BONUS as well!
 The pan juices can be drizzled as a dressing on the salad.